-Individuals having completed all of the CHE requirements will be able to use the designation CHE.
-If the candidate also completed a Category A or B course, the candidate will be able to use the designation the candidate also completed a Category A or B course, the candidate will be able to use the designation
+Individuals having completed all the CHE requirements will be able to use the designation CHE.
+If the candidate also completed a Category A or B course, the candidate will be able to use the designation

 CHE CAT A or CHE CAT B depending on the IBSC recognized course taken.